 Grilled chicken is delicious.
 It comes with beans (fool) bread, raw onions and some spicy sauces.
 I have been paying around 70SDP for 1/2 chicken.

-And beans are cheap and are also served with raw onion and bread
+And beans (ful) are cheap, I paid an average of 20 SDP for a plate served with raw onion and bread

 The full cream yogourth is very nice and a small carton was around 7SDP and the next size up 18SDP.

 Soft drinks were around 10SDP.
 Coke and Pepsi in glass bottles was cheaper at 6 to 8SDP.